 Results

-Implementation and tests of various gradient descentgradient descent techniques for a simple 2nd order polynomial.
+Implementation and tests of various gradient descent techniques for a simple 2nd order polynomial.

-We implemented the gradient descentgradient descent algorithms and tested it on a regression task for a simple bi-variate polynomial function of degree 2 with all coefficients equal to 1 (Figs. 2 and 3).
+We implemented the gradient descent algorithms and tested it on a regression task for a simple bi-variate polynomial function of degree 2 with all coefficients equal to 1 (Figs. 2 and 3).
 The programs also provide the mean squared error and predictors values (β values) from scikit-learn in-built function LinearRegression().
 In addition, we display the regression results with matrix (pseudo) inversion (see project 1) for a fixed learning rate (η=0.01), 100 data points and problem complexity of 2.

 We chose to represent the convergence curves as function of iterations (Fig. 3) for plain GD and epochs for SGD (Fig. 4).